reco-tech/recocards-help/docs/4-gifting/how-to-enable-gifts.md

 ## Greeting Cards

-Greeting cards do not current support gifts.
+Greeting cards do not currently support gifts.